Acoustics conversion - Frequency and wavelength sound radio light equation - sengpielaudio Checker

 radiation: ultraviolet rays, infrared (heat) waves, and visible light waves.
 These

-as electromagnetic radiation.
+electromagnetic radiation.

-speed of light.
+In theory electrical signals move at the speed of light.
 Cables only slow them down.
-The velocity propagation factor:

 VOP =

-1 ⁄ √ε, Epsilon is the dielectric constant, which is for polyethylene dielectrics
+1 ⁄ √ε -epsilon is the dielectric constant, which is for polyethylene dielectrics

 (PVC) nearly 1.4